Reading Lawn Leveling Services

 Reading Conservation Commission Requirements for Grading Near Protected Areas

 Grading near wetlands, streams, or other protected areas in Reading is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Work within 25–100 ft buffer zones requires filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the
+Work within 25–100 ft buffer zones requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) to the Conservation Commission.
+Erosion controls—such as silt fences, straw bales, and mulching—must be installed before work begins.
+Seasonal restrictions may apply, especially during bird nesting season (March 15–August 31) in sensitive habitats.
+Immediate stabilization (within 24–48 hours) and permanent stabilization (within 7–14 days) are required by MassDEP.
+Coordination with the MA Division of Fisheries & Wildlife is necessary for rare species protection, and all work must comply with MS4 stormwater requirements.

 Reading Conservation Commission